google/WebFundamentals/src/content/en/updates/2019/02/back-forward-cache.md

   </iframe>
 </div>

-We estimate this change could **improve performance for 19% of all navigations** for mobile Chrome.
+We estimate this change could **improve performance up to 19% of all navigations** for mobile Chrome.
 You can find more detail about this feature in the [bfcache explainer](https://docs.google.com/document/d/1mrgp7XzR16rd1xqFYOJgC1IP0NPLZFaRU5Ukj3-TlLw/edit#heading=h.d9wqdzopmdcf).

 There is medium cross-browser interop risk with this change.
 Both [Firefox](https://developer.mozilla.org/en-US/docs/Archive/Misc_top_level/Working_with_BFCache) and [Safari](https://webkit.org/blog/427/webkit-page-cache-i-the-basics/) already have back-forward cache implementations that are subtly different.
 Chrome is opting not to use WebKit’s implementation of bfcache due to incompatibility with Chrome’s multiprocess architecture.